 This post contains affiliate links for products that we think you as readers might find useful, and we make commission off of these!
 For more details about our affiliates, click our Disclosure and Contacts Page.

 This cider cocktail is beautiful enough for a special occasion, but it’s so fast and easy to make, you can make it any night of the week.

-This cider cocktail fits fall perfectly, with simple ingredients and a clove simple syrup that works in a lot of fall cocktails.
+Most cider cocktails fit fall perfectly, with simple ingredients and a clove simple syrup that works in a lot of fall cocktails.
 This cocktail comes together in under 5 minutes even with smoking the glass, and is perfect for sipping around a bonfire in the evening.

 Apple Cider and Bourbon Cocktail

 We came up with this great bourbon cocktail we call the Clove and Cider.
-Fall drink recipes are a favorite of ours!
+Fall alcoholic drinks are a favorite of ours!